 Because public policies reflect the values and aspirations of a city, community, or national culture, we strongly advocate for rigorous academic scholarship to advance the standing of creative and cultural expression in generating innovative approaches to real-world problems,

 The Curb Public Scholars program supports graduate students who are interested in finding ways that their research can have an impact beyond the academy.
 The program facilitates initiatives that explore creative ways to implement research findings, develop evidence-based public policies, and transform academic work into publicly available resources.

-Our current scholars are exploring how the arts can be used for adults with Aphasia, neighborhood design as envisioned by Nashville middle and high school aged students, using drone technology as a tool to study emergency response and recovery times after natural disasters occur, exploring pandemic literature to create poetry during Covid-19, and using photography as a way for Nashville’s female homeless to tell their stories.
+Our current scholars are exploring how the arts can be used for adults with Aphasia, neighborhood design as envisioned by Nashville middle and high school aged students, using drone technology as a tool to study emergency response and recovery times after natural disasters occur, exploring pandemic literature to create poetry during Covid-19, and using photography as a way for women experiencing homelessness in Nashville to tell their stories.
 Learn more about the types of Public Scholar projects we support here.